 2. Write Fantastic Content

 Google rewards websites with fresh, keyword-centric content.
 If you write content that is optimized for search and that speaks to the searchers’ needs, then it will get you traffic.
+With access to an extensive keywords database, you can target the right people at the right time while pushing your website’s ranking in the right direction — at the top of SERP.

 But beware of bland, fluff content!